Our Year of Reckoning: An Exhaustive Timeline

 Yet, there is hope.
 Fueled by anger over Donald Trump’s shocking presidential win, a record number of women are running for office for the first time; Bill Cosby was recently sentenced to prison for sexual assault; people are finally reexamining the way Monica Lewinsky was treated and well as the power imbalance of her relationship with Bill Clinton; and last month, McDonald’s employees staged an historic strike to pressure management to combat sexual harassment.

-Women are speaking up more than ever before.
-Still, it’s incredible to see just how much happened since the Weinstein story came out.
 Here’s a detailed catalogue of the past year in harassment.

 October 2017: